United States license plate designs and serial formats: Trends in serial formats

 Formats for license plate numbers are consistent within the state.
 For example, Delaware is able to use six-digit all-numeric serials because of its low population.
+In a similar case, New Hampshire uses seven-digit all-numeric serials.

-Several states, particularly those with higher populations, use seven-character formats of three letters and four digits, including 1ABC234 in California and ABC-1234 (with or without a space or dash) in Georgia, Michigan, Mississippi, New York, North Carolina, Ohio, Pennsylvania, Tennessee, Texas, Virginia, Washington, and Wisconsin.
-Other seven-character formats include Connecticut and Illinois, which use AB-12345, and Maryland, which uses 1AB2345.
+Several states, particularly those with higher populations, use seven-character serials.
+The most common example is ABC-1234 (with or without a space or dash), used in Georgia, Michigan, Mississippi, New York, North Carolina, Ohio, Pennsylvania, Tennessee, Texas, Virginia, Washington, and Wisconsin.
+Other examples of seven-character formats are 1ABC234 in California; AB-12345 in Connecticut and Illinois; 1AB2345 in Maryland; and 1234ABC in Kansas.
+Many states have switched to seven-character serials after outgrowing their six-character formats, such as North Carolina in the 1980s and Connecticut in 2015.